RikaIljina/PortfolioProject3/README.md

 [Live link to the game](https://rikailjina.github.io/PortfolioProject2/)

 "Ad Astra" is a single-player game written in Python and playable in a Python terminal.
 It contains a text-based logic puzzle in which the player has to assemble a starship crew of five Starfleet cadets, filling each role on the crew with the cadet with the highest possible skill.
-The player determines cadet skill levels by comparing two cadets at a time and interpreting the textual hints to figure out which cadet is best in which role.
+The player determines cadet skill levels by comparing two cadets at a time and interpreting the textual hints to figure out which cadet is best suited for which role.

 ## Table of Contents